jneilliii/OctoPrint-BambuPrinter/README.md

     https://github.com/jneilliii/OctoPrint-BambuPrinter/archive/master.zip

 ## I plan to make a config file soon for easier set up.
-## Ensure your putting working-watchdog.py, bambucam.py and auto-bambu-cam.sh to be in yiur home directory for east access.
+## Ensure your putting working-watchdog.py, bambucam.py and auto-bambu-cam.sh to be in yiur home directory for easy access.

 You need to set up the scripts with your information.